CarolineCheng233/-Paper-Reading-/README.md

 # :point_right: Paper Reading

-:couple: This repository is created by LJT & CHY, which contains a list of interesting & inspiring **CV** papers.
+:family: This repository is created by MCG Room 324, which contains a list of interesting & inspiring **CV** papers.
 We will keep updating every week.